- Wire & Cable

 What types do we offer?

-Environmentally sealed connectors - These connectors are designed for use where cable-to-cable circuits need to handle harsh conditions.
+These connectors are designed for use where cable-to-cable circuits need to handle harsh conditions.
 One major advantage of environmentally sealed connectors is that they are field serviceable.
-No need to cut, strip and re-terminate wires in order to repair a connection.
-With these connectors, you simply disengage the locking mechanism, pull them apart, make your changes, and reconnect them.
+No need to cut, strip, and re-terminate wires in order to repair a connection.
+With these electrical connector types, you simply disengage the locking mechanism, pull them apart, make your changes, and reconnect them.
 It really is that simple.
 This is one of many reasons you’ll find these in industrial applications.

 |Series of Connector||Type of Terminal||Wire Gauge|